Five ex-Madoff employees lose U.S. appeal of convictions

 Madoff, 77, is serving a 150-year prison term after pleading guilty in 2009 to running a scheme that cost investors an estimated $17 billion or more in principal.

-Prosecutors said the five employees knowingly propped up Madoff’s fraud by creating fake documents and backdating trades.
+Prosecutors said the employees knowingly propped up Madoff’s fraud by creating fake documents and backdating trades.
+Prosecutors said Perez developed and maintained computer programs that enabled the fraud to multiply.

 Jackson, who is black and now in private practice, had asked jurors to approach their deliberations with the same “courageous approach” as Constance Baker Motley, a civil rights lawyer who became the first black woman federal judge in 1966.